 While I'm doing all this, clients are emailing, freelancers are sending work through and I'm scheduling more meetings and more events and more work.
 Phew!
 How is this possible?
 My wonderful iPhone.
 It goes with me wherever I go and there are apps that are in full time use most days if I'm out of the studio.

-Of course I could upload every single one to my site but that wouldn't leave room for much of our other work and this is a quick and easy solution.
-Not only that but it serves as a great inspiration bank when I've got a creative block or if I'm looking to see if there have been any infographics of the same subject I'm working on to inspire me.
+Of course I could upload every single one to my site but that wouldn't leave room for much of our other work.
+Not only is this a quick and easy solution, but it serves as a great inspiration bank when I've got a creative block.

 What would the world be without a little competition?
-There's nothing like some fresh blood to keep you on your toes and however long you've been doing the job, there's always something new you can learn, whether it's a new approach or a new technique or even a new shortcut in the design software you weren't aware of.
+There's nothing like some fresh blood to keep you on your toes.
+However long you've been doing the job, there's always something new you can learn, whether it's a new approach or a new technique or even a design software (opens in new tab) shortcut you weren't aware of.